barryclark/jekyll-now/_posts/2018-05-28-HackTM18_festival_for_geeks.md

 We created a native mobile application, that is capable of reporting issues such as Ragweed, trash or potholes just by taking pictures of it.

 Basically you click on "Report", it takes a picture of the thing and tells you if it has detected something.
-We had an react native app for iPhone and Android up and running.
+We had a react native app for iPhone and Android up and running.

 The app was capable of showing a heat-map together with the latest reported issues too.
 The heat-map and issue overview was also available as a web front-end.
 ### Technical aspects
-We set up an node.js middle-ware in order to connect the components and I wrote an python back-end for the machine learning / image detection part.
+We set up a node.js middle-ware in order to connect the components and I wrote a python back-end for the machine learning / image detection part.
-The back-end was essentially a wrapper around multiple trained docker container where each of them runs an neuronal network trained on one kind of issue.
+The back-end was essentially a wrapper around multiple trained docker container where each of them runs a neuronal network trained on one kind of issue.

 Also the back-end uses a third party (let's call it) API (I just "reverse engineered" their site ^^), which can detect plants by images.
-Fortunately all ML back-ends provided an API call with a URL to a picture.
-So the middle-ware just has to tell the back-end the blob storage link on azure.
+Fortunately all ML back-ends provided an API call with an URL to a picture.
+So the middle-ware just had to tell the back-end the blob storage link on azure.

-In the end we had an sendgrid set up to send emails "to the authorities"
+In the end we had a sendgrid set up to send emails "to the authorities"

 The project is open source and available here: https://gitlab.com/fantastic-five